 Jonathan Wilson-Hartgrove directs the School for Conversion in Durham, N.C.
-He is a member of the National Steering Committee of The Poor People’s Campaign: A National Call for Moral Revival and author of the forthcoming Reconstructing the Gospel: Finding Freedom From Slaveholder Religion.
+He is a member of the National Steering Committee of The Poor People’s Campaign: A National Call for Moral Revival and author of Reconstructing the Gospel: Finding Freedom From Slaveholder Religion.

 Posts By This Author

 Listening to Poor People 'Offstage'